Browse Previous Page | Table of Contents | Browse Next Page

 The court shall not consider any brief or memorandum of law after a case has been argued or submitted, unless the court has granted to the party offering to file the brief or memorandum of law special leave to do so in advance.

 (8) If a cross-appeal is filed, the clerk shall determine which party shall be deemed the moving party for the purposes of this rule, unless the parties agree and so notify the court.
-The brief of the opposing party shall contain the issues and argument involved in his appeal as well as the answer to the brief of the moving party.
+The brief of the opposing party shall contain the issues and argument involved in the opposing party's appeal as well as the answer to the brief of the moving party.
 The moving party may file an answering brief within the time specified in the scheduling order.

 (9) All references in a brief or memorandum of law to the appendix or to the record must be accompanied by the appropriate page number.
+See Rule 17.

 (10) The party filing a brief or memorandum of law shall conclude the pleading with a certification that the party has hand-delivered or has sent by first class mail two copies of the pleading to the other counsel in the case.